JuliaClimate/ClimateTools.jl/README.md

 Note that if the `ClimGrid` data structure has 3 dimensions (time x latitude x longitude) the `mapclimgrid` function makes a time-average (i.e. climatological mean).
 Right now, 3 options are available for region: `World`, `Canada` and the default `auto` which use the maximum and minimum of the lat-long coordinates inside the `ClimGrid` structure.
 Other regions will be added in the future, as well as the option to send a custom region defined by a lat-lon box.

+In a future release, the user will have the option to specify his own time period (e.g. plotting the time-average of a given month and year, as opposed to the time-average of the whole `ClimGrid` structure).

 ### Indices

 Some indices are available in the packages, such as the annual number of tropical nights, annual maximum and minimum, etc. you can calculate such indices with:

 ```julia
 ind = annualmax(C::ClimGrid)
 ```

-Which returns another ClimGrid.
-You can also map this ClimGrid with the `mapclimgrid` function and returns the climatological mean of the annual maximum (e.g. daily precipitation in the example below).
+Which returns another `ClimGrid`.
+You can also map this `ClimGrid` with the `mapclimgrid` function and returns the climatological mean of the annual maximum (e.g. daily precipitation in the example below).
 A list of indices can be found in the documentation.

 <p align="center">
   <img src="https://cloud.githubusercontent.com/assets/3630311/23873133/59b85c08-0807-11e7-967b-7cc7d28aada0.png?raw=true" width="771" height="388" alt="Precipitation example"/>